validitylabs/HOPR-PL-Substrate/README.md

 - `tx` the transaction to extract the transferred amount from

 ## initiatePayout(): Promise\<BigInt\>
 Initiates a payout of all payment channels.
-It MUST close all payment channels and resolve just when all payment channels are either closed or considered abandonned.
+It MUST close all payment channels and resolve just when all payment channels are either closed or considered abandoned.
 It SHOULD return the amount of assets that has been received by the HOPR node.

 ## stakeFunds(amount: BigInt): Promise\<Receipt\>
 Locks funds in the application logic such that it is later available to open payment channels.